Mutual Fund Prospectus

 Distribution Fees

-Fees paid out of fund assets to cover marketing and selling fund shares.
-These fees may cover advertising costs, compensating brokers and others who sell fund shares, payments for printing and mailing prospectuses to new investors, and providing sales literature to prospective investors.
-Distribution fees sometimes are referred to as "12b-1 fees."
+Distribution fees are paid out of fund assets to cover the marketing and selling of fund shares, such as compensating brokers and others who sell fund shares.
+These fees also pay for advertising, printing and mailing prospectuses to new investors, and for printing and mailing sales literature to prospective investors.
+Typically, distribution fees apply to mutual funds but not to ETFs.
+Distribution fees sometimes are referred to as 12b-1 fees.

 Expense Ratio